dentonzh/Eggspress/README.md

 ## Publishing new changes to your site
 In addition to updating your repository, committing also triggers Vercel to start building a new site based on your latest changes.
 As with the initial build, this process takes about 45 seconds.
 As your site grows, this duration may increase very slightly.

 If your changes do not appear after two minutes, you may have errors stemming from improperly formed frontmatter or improperly formatted filenames.
-For troubleshooting, see the [full documentation](https://eggspress.vercel.app).
+For troubleshooting, see the [our troubleshooting docs](https://eggspress.vercel.app/troubleshooting).

 ## The `my_`-prefixed folders
 Your Eggspress workspace contains a series of folders prefixed with `my_`.
 When Eggspress builds your site, it looks through each of these folders to assemble your site's contents.[^3]